Cadry's Kitchen

 Ingredients

-• Spritz oil spray
+• Spritz of oil spray

 • 4 vegan breakfast sausages thawed or frozen